pinchbv/floor/README.md

 - **Insert**

     `@insert` marks a method as an insertion method.
-    WHen using the capitalized `@Insert` you can specify a conflict strategy.
+    When using the capitalized `@Insert` you can specify a conflict strategy.
     Else it just defaults to aborting the insert.
     These methods can return a `Future` of either `void`, `int` or `List<int>`.
     - `void` return nothing